IKOSTYUK/ikostyuk.github.io/_posts/2025-12-30-Setting-Up-a-Personal-Matrix-Synapse-Chat-Server.md

       -e SYNAPSE_REPORT_STATS=yes \
       matrixdotorg/synapse:latest generate

-*Substitue my.matrix.host for your personal domain name.*
+*Substitute my.matrix.host for your personal domain name.*

 There will now be a Docker volume which includes the config file `homeserver.yaml` that will control how Synapse behaves.